SummaryCollection

 to_df ¶

-Collate scalar values (numeric, string, bool) from each Summary.data into a pandas DataFrame.
+Collate values from each Summary.data into tabular output.

 - Index: handles of the Summary objects

-- Columns: keys from each Summary.data (simple scalar values)
+- Scalar columns: keys from each Summary.data with scalar values

 - If include_tags is True, include tag columns with the given prefix